Skylarklabs

 Field deployments confirm that the LiDAR-first architecture establishes a new paradigm for ethical, efficient public safety monitoring.
 Operators report faster response cycles and higher detection accuracy compared to camera-only systems, with dramatically reduced false-positive rates attributed to the multi-sensor validation approach.

 By placing LiDAR at the center of the sensing architecture, these towers eliminate detection bias while delivering real-time situational awareness.
 The result is public safety infrastructure that communities can trust.
-As Skylark Labs continues to refine the Living Intelligence models powering these towers, each deployment cycle improves the system's ability to distinguish genuine threats from routine activity.
+As Skylark Labs continues to refine the CFAMs models powering these towers, each deployment cycle improves the system's ability to distinguish genuine threats from routine activity.

 See how LiDAR-first AI towers can transform your public safety operations.